Wednesday Journal: Wednesday Journal

-Founded in 1984, this free monthly magazine is distributed throughout Chicago and its suburbs.

 Former publications

 Booster

 The Booster is the oldest newspaper to ever be owned by Wednesday Journal.
 It was originally known as the Lincoln-Belmont Booster.
 Leo Lerner launched his Lerner Newspapers empire when he acquired it in 1926.
 In 2000, it, along with the other surviving Lerner newspapers, were sold to Pioneer Press.
 In 2005, Pioneer Press sold The Booster to the Wednesday Journal.

 The Booster covered various North Side neighborhoods, including Avondale, Irving Park, Lake View, Lincoln-Belmont, Lincoln Park, Logan-Armitage, North Center, Roscoe Village and Sheridan Center.
 The Wednesday Journal-published editions covered Lake View, North Center and Roscoe Village.

 In 2008, Wednesday Journal resold the Booster nameplate to Inside Publications.
 The Inside Publications merged it with its main publication, Inside, to form the Inside-Booster.

 Mike Royko had his start at the Lincoln-Belmont Booster.

 Chicago Journal

 Established in 2000 to cover South Loop, West Loop and Near West Side neighborhoods, it represented Wednesday Journal's first foray into Chicago neighborhood publishing.
 The Chicago Journal had a distinctive look for a community paper—it was a broadsheet, and printed on peach newsprint.

 During its widest circulation period, Chicago Journal covered the South Loop, Printers Row, Motor Row, Chinatown, New East Side, West Loop Gate, West Loop, Near West Side, Greektown, Little Italy, University Village and Pilsen neighborhoods.
 It was the most widely circulated Wednesday Journal city newspaper with circulation of 13,000.

 In December 2012, the Chicago Journal announced in their print editions and website that the newspaper would cease publication that month.
 The final issue was distributed on December 12, 2012.